Xianbei: Classification

 It is also possible that the Xianbei spoke more than one language.
+Liu Xueyao argues that the Tuoba may have had their own language that was only broadly Ural-Atalic and should not be assumed to be identical with any other known languages.
 However, there are no remaining works written in Xianbei, which are thought to have been written using Chinese characters.
 Only a few words remain, such as 啊干 'elder brother'.